Douglas Haig, 1st Earl Haig: German Michael offensive

 By March 1918 Germany's Western Front armies had been reinforced by the release of troops from the Eastern Front.
 At this point British troops were tired and weakened, and British divisions had been cut in size from 12 battalions to 9.
 Allied intelligence did not fall for German deceptions that they might attack in Italy or the Balkans, but thought that the main attack might fall in the Cambrai-St Quentin sector.
 Haig inspected the Fifth Army (7–9 March) and noted widespread concerns, which he shared, at lack of reserves.
 As late as 17 March, Edgar William Cox, who had replaced Charteris as Intelligence Chief, predicted that the German Offensive was not yet immediately imminent.
 By 20 March, deployment of German trench mortars had been reported by deserters, and British artillery began some spoiling fire.

 Germany launched an attack, Operation Michael (21 March 1918), with a force larger than the entire BEF and enjoying superiority of 5:1 over Hubert Gough's Fifth Army, which were spread thinly over line recently taken over from the French.
 Haig was initially calm on 21 March, as owing to the communications of the time GHQ was "an information vacuum" where news often took over a day to reach him, and spent much of the day entertaining foreign dignitaries including the United States Secretary of War Newton D. Baker.
 The Third Army retreated as planned from the Flesquières salient.
-With three-quarters of the 50-mile front under attack, the British troops fought hard and the Germans failed to reach their first-day objectives.
+With three-quarters of the 50 mi front under attack, the British troops fought hard and the Germans failed to reach their first-day objectives.
 However, lacking reserves Gough had to retreat behind the Crozat Canal.
 22 March saw the Fifth Army retreat to the Somme; Haig still anticipated further German attacks in Champagne or Arras.
 The Germans did not initially realise the importance of Amiens as an objective.

 Haig did not speak to or visit Gough until 23 March.
 That day Haig arranged for reserves to be sent down from Flanders.
 Formal orders were issued to the Fifth Army to maintain contact with the Third Army to their north and the French to their south.
 After initial optimism, Tim Travers has written of "panic" setting in amongst senior officers at GHQ on 23 March, and there is evidence that a retreat towards the Channel Ports may have been considered.